FerretDB/FerretDB/website/blog/2023-03-31-ferretdb-1-0-ga-mongodb-compatible-database.md

 FerretDB 1.0 GA includes all the essential features capable of running document-type workloads.

-Moreover, we are testing FerretDB against real-world applications, like [BigBlueButton](https://bigbluebutton.org/), [Strapi](https://strapi.io/), or frameworks such as [MeteorJS](https://www.meteor.com/), among others.
+Moreover, we are testing FerretDB against real-world applications, like [FastNetMon](https://fastnetmon.com/docs-fnm-advanced/using-fastnetmon-advanced-with-ferretdb-and-postgresql-instead-of-mongodb/), [the Enmeshed Connector](https://enmeshed.eu/blog/announcing-ferretdb-compatibility), [BigBlueButton](https://bigbluebutton.org/), [Strapi](https://strapi.io/), or frameworks such as [MeteorJS](https://www.meteor.com/), among others.

 We also confirmed that popular database management software such as [Mongosh/MongoDB Compass](https://www.mongodb.com/docs/compass/current/embedded-shell/), [NoSQL Booster](https://nosqlbooster.com/downloads), [Mingo](https://mingo.io/) are able to leverage the current feature set of FerretDB.

-[TODO - Add a Quote here]

 It’s like managing a MongoDB database, but it is FerretDB (and open source) under the hood.
 We think this is insanely cool!